KooiInc/PureHelpers/README.md

 > "Hello folks\nHello Pete"
 ```

-You can use it to extend String.prototype:
+You can use it to extend `String.prototype`:

 ```
 > String.prototype.interpolate = function (tokens) { return interpolate(this, tokens); };